 Since MDMA works by increasing serotonin and dopamine in the brain, this drug is closely associated with happiness and empathy.
 Individuals who use MDMA typically experience an altered mood, a change in perception, and emotional warmth.

 People typically use MDMA before or during a night out or with friends.
 While the effects above may be pleasant for some, there are also various negative side effects of MDMA that can be severe.
 Side effects of MDMA typically last for about three to six hours after taking the drug and can include:

 - Muscle cramping

 - Teeth clenching

-One of the most severe consequences of consuming MDMA, however, happens about two to three days after someone stops using.
+One of the most severe side effects of MDMA, however, happens about two to three days after someone stops using.
 This series of serious and uncomfortable side effects, which is very similar to a hangover from alcohol, is known as a “comedown.”

 What Is A “Comedown?”

 A comedown occurs when an individual suddenly stops taking MDMA after using it consistently.
-Since a comedown only comes when someone discontinues using for a few days, it is usually a sign that someone is dependent on MDMA.
-Comedowns usually last about three days, but can usually be managed at home.
-The symptoms of a comedown from MDMA may include:
+Since an MDMA comedown , or MDMA withdrawal, only happens when someone discontinues using for a few days, it’s usually a sign that someone is dependent on MDMA.
+MDMA comedowns usually last about three days but can usually be managed at home.
+MDMA withdrawal symptoms include:

 - Decreased appetite